 Landscaped plants front this graffiti-tagged concrete wall in a park that Cariocas pass through en route to Ipanema Beach.

 One of the fastest growing cities in the America, Bogotá, Colombia is a vibrant city of seven million, seated in the northern Andes at an elevation of roughly 8,700 feet above sea level.
 Most of the graffiti I noticed was in the gentrified “Old Town” district of La Candelaria.

 Plazuela el Chorro de Quevedo, a local gathering spot for post-workday libations, is one of my favorite spots in La Candelaria.
-I love this wall art with its sense of childish whimsy.
+I love this wall art for its sense of child-like whimsy.